namoscato/todaypgh/content/story/2020/50/index.md

 website = ""

 +++
+{{< figure src="confidence.png" alt="Confidence" class="story-figure story-figure-confidence" >}}

 #### What is your educational background?

 I currently hold a bachelors of Math and Secondary Education Math from Penn State University and a Masters in Curriculum and Instruction from Purdue University.

 #### What or who inspired you to become an educator?

 From an early age, I loved school.
 I would take extra worksheets from my teachers and play school with my friends.
 In fact, I was always volunteering to help my teachers and classmates.
 Later on in Middle School, I realized that math came rather easy to me.
 However, I also came to the realization that this was not everyone’s experience.
 I continued to assist my friends and classmates in math, and I loved finding new ways to explain the concepts.
 The “Aha moments” when concepts finally clicked brought me great joy.

 #### What is your current role?
 What other roles have you had in the sphere of education?